Henrietta Branford Writing Competition 2019 - rules etc

 It’s very easy!

-The competition will be open to any young writer under the age of 19.
+The competition will be open to any young writer aged 19 or under.
 Six winners will be invited to the celebration party in London at which the Branford Boase Award is given.
 There they can meet M G Leonard, last year's winner of the Branford Boase Award and all the authors, editors, publishers, agents, and other professionals in this field, who have been shortlisted for the Award.

 The six winning entrants will receive up to £150 travel expenses (UK only) for the journey.· They will also win a copy of each of the books shortlisted for the Branford Boase Award and be able to meet the authors and have their books signed.